OpenTofu is now part of the Linux Foundation 🎉

 how to manage GitHub with Terraform

-Terraform is one of the most in-demand open-source tools for deploying and managing infrastructure as code (IaC).
+Terraform is one of the most popular tools for deploying and managing infrastructure as code (IaC).
 As it continues to push the boundaries of IaC, web-based repository hosting platforms like GitHub are being used widely for storing Terraform code and other artifacts.

 We will cover:

 GitHub provides a web-based centralized platform to store, manage, and share code.
-With its user-friendly interface and collaborative tools, GitHub has become a popular choice for version control and project management.
+With its user-friendly interface and collaborative tools, it has become a popular choice for version control and project management.

 • Access control, particularly when the number of contributors and repositories grows.

-• Security concerns such as exposure of secrets, unauthorized access, data leaks, and breaches are prevalent.
+• Security concerns such as exposure of secrets, unauthorized access, data leaks, and breaches.

-• Ensuring consistency across repositories and projects is important for compliance and collaboration.
+• Ensuring consistency across repositories and projects for compliance and collaboration.

-• Scaling and automating GitHub management can be difficult without the right tools and processes in place.
+• The complexity of scaling and automating GitHub management without the right tools and processes.

-Then if you need any help managing your Terraform infrastructure, building more complex workflows based on Terraform, and managing AWS credentials per run, instead of using a static pair on your local machine, check out Spacelift.
+For help managing your Terraform infrastructure, building more complex workflows based on Terraform, and managing AWS credentials per run, you can rely on Spacelift instead of using a static pair on your local machine.
 It supports policy as code, programmatic configuration, context sharing, drift detection, and many more great features right out of the box.
-One of the things we’re most proud of at Spacelift is the deep integration with everyone’s favorite version control system – GitHub.
+One of the things we’re most proud of at Spacelift is the deep integration with everyone’s favorite version control system GitHub.
 You can check it for free, by creating a trial account.

 The following code snippet shows how to set up the GitHub provider in Terraform.